Logo

 Template:

 This set threatens both physical and special walls.
-Nothing gets to sit comfortably.
+Wide coverage means nothing gets to sit comfortably.

 Bulky setup sweepers combine defenses with stat boosts.
 They set up mid-game and clean late-game.